 Location: California, USA

-Hailed by the New York Times for her “soaring melodies and beguiling harmonies deployed with finesse,” composer Dale Trumbore’s compositions have been performed widely in the United States and internationally by ensembles including the Kronos Quartet, ACME, Northwest Symphony Orchestra, and the USC Thornton Symphony.
+Hailed by the New York Times for her “soaring melodies and beguiling harmonies deployed with finesse,” composer Dale Trumbore’s compositions have been performed widely in the United States and internationally by ensembles including ACME, Boston New Music Initiative, the Kronos Quartet, Northwest Symphony Orchestra, and the USC Thornton Symphony.

 Trumbore has been awarded and commissioned by organizations including the American Choral Directors Association (ACDA), Chanticleer, Center City Opera Theater, Choral Arts Initiative, The Esoterics, Inscape Chamber Orchestra, the Millburn High School Symphony Orchestra, the Maryland State Boychoir, the Master Chorale of Tampa Bay, and VocalEssence.
 The recipient of a Copland House Residency Award, the Artist in Residence Grant at the Helene Wurlitzer Foundation of New Mexico, and the American Composers Forum Subito grant, Trumbore was recently named the 2014-2015 Nova Vocal Ensemble Composer-In-Residence.
 Trumbore's compositions are available through G. Schirmer, Boosey & Hawkes, and MusicSpoke.